Oklahoma Oil Rig Explosion Kills 2, Injures 3

 The attorneys at The Edwards Law Firm offer their sincerest condolences to the families of the workers who were injured or killed in this accident.
 We understand how dangerous oil field work can be, and we pride ourselves on helping injured people recover after an accident in the oil fields.

-If you or your loved one was injured on an oil rig, the attorneys at The Edwards Law Firm are here to help.
+If you or your loved one was injured on an oil rig, the Tulsa personal injury attorneys at The Edwards Law Firm are here to help.
 Call 800.304.9246 or use our case evaluation form to set up your free appointment today.